twse/random-stuff/Readable Fonts/Transliteration.md

 ## Fonts and keyboards
 Bendt Alster created a set of non-Unicode fonts for Akkadian and Sumerian transliteration ca. 2001 – bafonts.
-The BaTimesAkkad font includes undocumented glyphs from macOS and WGL and has a bunch of kerning pairs.
+The BaTimesAkkad font includes undocumented glyphs from macOS and WGL but does not have the Euro sign and has a bunch of kerning pairs.
 The font includes Keys 2.1 mapping solutions for English (US International) and Danish keyboards.
 The fonts relocated some ASCII characters to extended ASCII codepoints.

 avesta.orgtranscription (2010), a font in OpenType PostScript format, is based on Mithra (2000) and designed for use with Avestan and Pahlavi transliteration.
 The font was created using FontCreator 6.2 (2010).
-Many numbers and punctuation marks are shown in Garava.
+Many numbers and symbols are shown in Garava.
 Download this font from [here](http://www.avesta.org/fonts/index.html).

 Michael Best (Murari Dasa) wrote a keyboard driver and created screen fonts for Classical Sanskrit transliteration, ca. 1997.

-Gudrun Bühnemann created a set of GPL licensed CSX fonts based on Courier, New Century Schoolbook or Times and a Norman encoding font based on Times.
+Gudrun Bühnemann created a set of CSX fonts based on Courier, New Century Schoolbook or Times and a Norman encoding font based on Times.
 Download the fonts from [here](http://imp.ls.wisc.edu/~gbuhnema/macfonts.html) or [here](http://lca.wisc.edu/~gbuhnema/~fonts.html).
+The fonts are released under the GNU GPL 2.0 license.

 Miguel Civil created a set of fonts for Semitic etymologies – Nippur-Guti.
 These fonts are only compatible with Windows.